 From Vienna to Budapest train schedule

-Trains depart every hour but you can also download Eurail’s rail planner to your phone to make sure you always catch the train you want.
+Trains depart every hour so you can easily catch the train you want.

 Budapest itinerary – 1 day

 In case you left quite early, you have nearly a full day to enjoy in Hungary’s capital.
 Since the distance from Vienna to Budapest is less than 250 km, you won’t get too exhausted from traveling.

 There are a number of things you ought to see, however, if you feel it is a bit too much in a day, you are welcome to leave some stops out.